DNK90/find_left_most_prime/README.md

-# Find The Left Most Prime
+# Find The Highest Prime Which Less Than Given Number

 ### Description